 Direct Support and Advice Unit

 We launched Innovation Pathways to improve our ability to support firms and to simplify the application process for firms by incorporating the Advice Unit and Direct Support into one team.
 Innovation Pathways will continue to help businesses understand our regulatory regime, as well as supporting new models serving gaps in the advice market identified by the Financial Advice Market Review.
 We will continue to provide regulatory feedback to firms developing automated models to deliver lower cost advice and guidance to consumers.

 The Digital Sandbox provides successful applicants with access to a range of online tools and high-quality synthetic data assets to test and develop their propositions.
 It was launched to support products and services at earlier stages of development, namely ‘proofs of concept’ (POC).

 It also provides a focused ecosystem to accelerate early-stage development, through access to a range of industry mentors and demonstration opportunities.

-We are committed to exploring ways in which our approach to regulation can be evolved and enhanced to allow for innovative firms of all sizes to scale and grow for the benefit of markets, firms and consumers.
+We continue to explore ways to enhance our approach to regulation, to allow innovative firms of all sizes to scale and grow for the benefit of markets, firms and consumers.

-We plan to organise a number of industry engagement events, such as roundtables and workshops, to help further develop thinking on key priority fintech areas and ways in which practical and productive collaboration nationally and regionally can take place at scale.
+We organise industry engagement events, such as roundtables and workshops, to help develop thinking on priority fintech areas and the ways in which practical and productive collaboration can take place at scale.